🏛️ TIPS (Treasury Inflation-Protected Securities)

 (2) TIPS/TLT Ratio vs the 10-Year Bonds

-TLT is the NASDAQ symbol of the iShares 20+ Year Treasury ETF.
-It invests about 95% in U.S. government bonds.
+TLT is the NASDAQ symbol for the iShares 20+ Year Treasury ETF, which invests about 95% in U.S. government bonds.

-As the par value of TIPS follows the Consumer Price Index (CPI), it provides an insight into inflation.
-On the other hand, the TLT ETF provides an insight into the long-term US treasuries yields.
+Since the par value of TIPS follows the Consumer Price Index (CPI), it reflects inflation.
+In contrast, the TLT ETF reflects long-term U.S. Treasury yields.

-■ We are going to use a ratio incorporating the AMEX TIPS vs the NASDAQ TLT ETF (upper chart)
+■ We use the ratio of AMEX TIPS to NASDAQ TLT ETF (upper chart)

 Chart: TIPS/TLT Ratio compared to the U.S. 10-year bond yield